janishahn/pdf-extraction/docs/README.md

   - `Ctrl + +` - Zoom in
   - `Ctrl + -` - Zoom out
   - `Ctrl + 0` - Fit to view
-- **Mouse**: Scroll wheel with Ctrl held down (planned feature)

 ### Working with Masks

 #### Creating Masks
-1. Click "Draw Rectangle Mask" in the toolbar.
+1. Click "Draw Image Region" or "Draw Question Region" in the toolbar.
 2. Click and drag on the PDF page to draw a rectangle.
 3. Release the mouse button to complete the rectangle.
 4. Press **Enter** or **Space** to accept the mask, or **Escape** to discard it.